Diyi2020/Diyi2020.github.io/_pages/about.md

 3. First principle calculation for TBG

-I am interested in holding Seminar for Quantum Many Body Theory in TBG and Quantum Error Correction soon.
+I am interested in holding Seminar for Quantum Many Body Theory in TBG starting Summer 2024 and Quantum Error Correction soon in Spring.